 What do you think of Pharell Williams being named Louis Vuitton’s newest creative director?

-I think the Louis Vuitton creative Director assignment to Pharrell Williams is amazing.
+I think the Louis Vuitton Creative Director assignment to Pharrell Williams is amazing.
 I am a massive fan of his music and anything else he’s involved in.
 I think he is one of the most genius artists on the planet and when you’re a legendary brand like Louis Vuitton, you want to have creative prowess at the top, as well as on the bottom.
-Pharrell will bring up a fresh perspective and style that will shake up the fashion industry and the world will enjoy.
+Pharrell will bring up a fresh perspective and style that will shake up the fashion industry and the world will enjoy it.

 Why would or wouldn’t you have made this decision?

 I would make decisions like this because when you are known as a creative powerhouse and fashion is a creative art, medium in the end.
 Brands need to affiliate themselves with creative powerhouses if they want to be thought of as fashion powerhouses.
-Celebrities who have well-known fashion styles and unique taste, such as Pharell have an untapped creative potential that spans far beyond music.
+Celebrities who have well-known fashion styles and unique tastes, such as Pharell have an untapped creative potential that spans far beyond music.
 Brands like Louis Vuitton need to affiliate themselves with those sorts of folks and try to embed them in the internal conversation of where the brand is headed as well as the externally communicate as to where the brand is going.

 Who was your first creative director?